 - Among other things, Kala’s lab investigates all sorts of fringe scientific theories.
-The job is to assert whether they are deluded, or on to something.
+The job is to assess whether they are deluded, or on to something.

-- The first is Lora Jordan, who seems to be a combination of personal aide, lab technician and nurse.
+- Lora Jordan, who seems to be a combination of personal aide, lab technician and nurse.

-- The second is Luc Orient.
+- Luc Orient.
 He seems to have been specifically assigned to Kala in the expectation that the formidable genius would need a man of action to accompany him in the field.